paru-503/STOCK-PRICE/README.md

 # STOCK-PRICE
- # Simple Stock Price App
+ # Simple Stock Price

 This repository contains a beginner-friendly data science project that creates a simple stock price app using Python, Streamlit, and the Yahoo Finance API (yfinance).
 The app displays the closing price and volume of Google's stock (ticker symbol: GOOGL) over a specified period.